dpgaspar/Flask-AppBuilder/docs/views.rst

 Most importante Base Properties:

-    - route_base: The root base of your view
+:route_base: The root base of your view
-    - template_folder: The base template folder
+:template_folder: The base template folder
-    - base_permissions: The forced base permissions for your views, if not provided it will infer the permissions from the exposed methods and actions
+:base_permissions: The forced base permissions for your views, if not provided it will infer the permissions from the exposed methods and actions

 SimpleFormView
 --------------